castaned/ML-integration-CMSSW/README.md

 mergeSamples.py 200000 ${MERGEDIR} ${OUTDIR}/signal.txt ${OUTDIR}/bkg.txt
 ```

-2. Split into training and testing samples (e.g. separate from 10 files, 7 for training and the rest for test)
+2. Split into training and testing samples (e.g., separate from 10 files, 7 for training and the rest for test)

 ```bash
 export TRAINDIR=${MERGEDIR}/train